 In some cases, communities also permit developers to build affordable housing or donate land in lieu of paying a linkage or affordable housing impact fee.
-In Seattle, for example, developers may either pay an impact fee or build onsite or offsite affordable housing.
 This may be an especially attractive alternative in cities that have limited sites available for new development (depending on site-specific conditions) or in cities or states that prohibit mandatory inclusionary zoningRegulation or incentive to include units within a development for low- and moderate-income families.
 Also referred to as inclusionary housing..
 Communities should establish clear guidelines for the number of affordable homes or land area that must be delivered in lieu of payment of a linkage fee or affordable housing impact fee in order to promote transparency and predictability.

 Communities that assess linkage fees and affordable housing impact fees often deposit fee revenue in a new or existing affordable housing trust fund.
 In this case, the guidelines that govern trust fund allocations will determine eligible activities and how the proceeds are used.